Cycling74/min-api/doc/GuideToThreading.md

 The traditional Max API favors an agnostic approach to handling message input.

 The Min API favors a deferred approach.
-By default any `message<>` you create for your object in Min will be deferred unless you opt-in by saying a method is scheduler-safe.
+By default any `message<>` or `attribute<>` you create for your object in Min will be deferred unless you opt-in by saying a method is scheduler-safe.
 This can be done by specifying an optional template parameter ``message<threadsafe::yes>`.
+In attribute declarations the optional threadsafe parameter follows the underlying attribute type, for example `attribute<number, threadsafe::yes>`.

 As we have seen there are good reasons for both approaches.
 The deferred approach can lead to unexpected behavior if not thought out.
 The consequences of the agnostic approach if not throught out, however, can be catastrophic and lead to program instability and unpredictability.